Curriculum - An Overview

 - Access to and training in web based careers programmes;

 - A ‘Subject Fair’ for students and their parents where our options system is clearly explained and where subject teachers are available for discussion and

 As with KS4 options, students have a chance to tailor their curriculum to suit their interests and ambitions for further study or training.
-We currently offer 27 different courses at Post 16 including subjects students will not yet have studied, such as Philosophy, Photography, Psychology and Sociology.
-In the process of preparing for Post 16 study, all students who apply for a place at Chenderit Sixth Form are offered an interview to discuss options and aspirations.
+We currently offer 23 different courses at Post-16 including subjects students will not yet have studied, such as Photography, Psychology and Sociology.
+In the process of preparing for Post -16 study, all students who apply for a place at Chenderit Sixth Form are offered an interview to discuss options and aspirations.